 Several studies have reported on online and offline IMPT adaptation.
 Automatic offline full plan reoptimization for H&N cases on deformed planning CT and contours was reported by (Kurz et al., 2016b), where new beamlet maps were created and optimized.
 Jagt et al. (Jagt et al., 2017) published an online dose restoration procedure that is capable of restoring the daily dose distribution to the original plan in prostate cases on the original contours, correcting the beamlet energies and fully reoptimizing the beamlet weights.
 Recently, Bernatowicz et al. (Bernatowicz et al., 2018) extended the work presented by Jagt et at. to allow other reoptimization strategies, applying them to nasopharynx, H&N and lung (1 case each).
 These approaches rely on full plan reoptimization, which, in turn, requires the costly calculation of full dose-influence matrices.
 A different approach without full plan reoptimization was presented by Moriya et at.
 (Moriya et al., 2017) in a different context.
 In this study the range shifter thickness was adapted in passive scattering plans for lung cancer.
 This methodology could be expected to have limited success if non-uniform energy shifts are needed, but it is an example of possible adaptation approaches that do not require full plan reoptimization.
-In summary, previous work either did not apply an online algorithm (Kurz et al.), did not consider deformed contours (Jagt et al. and Bernatowicz et al.) or was not tested for IMPT plans (Moriya et al.).
+In summary, previous work either did not apply an online algorithm (Kurz et al.), did not consider deformed contours (Jagt et al. and Bernatowicz et al.) or was not applied to IMPT plans (Moriya et al.).
 Furthermore, none of the proposed methods include Monte Carlo simulations (MC) as dose calculation engine.

 It has been shown that MC dose calculation significantly increases accuracy in proton therapy.
-In the case of H&N and other sites , analytical dose calculations accuracy of proton beams might be compromised by tissue heterogeneity (Geng et al., 2017; Grassberger et al., 2014; Lomax, 2008b; Paganetti, 2012; Schuemann et al., 2015, 2014).
-If margins are intended to be reduced in H&N plans, MC-based adaptation is desirable.
-However, using MC calculations for online adaptation imposes time constrains on the design and applicability of the adaptation framework, as they are typically slower than analytical algorithms.
-Employing graphics processing units (GPU) for MC simulations and novel adaptation strategies, could potentially allow online IMPT plan adaptation on clinically applicable times.
+Specifically for H&N analytical dose calculations accuracy is compromised due to tissue heterogeneities (Geng et al., 2017; Grassberger et al., 2014; Lomax, 2008b; Paganetti, 2012; Schuemann et al., 2015, 2014).
+Using MC calculations for online adaptation imposes time constrains on the design and applicability of the adaptation framework, as they are typically slower than analytical algorithms.
+Employing graphics processing units (GPU) for MC simulations could potentially allow online IMPT plan adaptation at acceptable efficiency.

-The main goal of this work was to demonstrate the feasibility of online adaptation of IMPT plans on daily acquired cone beam CT (CBCT) scans of H&N patients, with automatically propagated deformed contours and using a GPU MC code, gPMC (Giantsoudi et al., 2015; Jia et al., 2012; Qin et al., 2016), as dose calculation engine.
+The main goal of this work was to demonstrate the feasibility of online adaptation of IMPT plans on daily acquired cone beam CT (CBCT) scans of H&N patients, with automatically propagated deformed contours and using a GPU MC code as dose calculation engine.
 The adaptation would be applied while the patient is on the couch and could potentially allow margins reduction and reduction of the number of re-planning steps, increasing workflow efficiency.
 An immediate challenge of this goal was to design an algorithm that minimized the calculation burden to allow its online application.
 As a secondary goal, different adaptation approaches were studied.
 Some plan adaptation procedures may modify individual beamlet’s energy, drastically increasing the number of energy layers and possibly rendering the new plan undeliverable.
 Other approaches could be successful, yet simpler than using the delivery system to modify the energy and position of individual beamlets independently.
 Therefore, the utilization of range shifters and couch shifts was compared against the independent adaptation of individual beamlet’s energies and positions.

 2 Methods

 In this section, first, an adaptive delivery workflow is introduced to explain the adaptation algorithm.
-Next, based on patient data, different approaches applying the algorithm’s operation modes are explained along with the quantities selected to judge the performance.
+Next, based on patient data, different approaches applying the algorithm’s operation modes are explained along with the quantities selected to assess their performance.